What is Basic Attention Token (BAT)?

 The token has a maximum supply of 1.5 billion tokens, which cannot be increased without switching to a new smart contract platform.
 Since launch, nearly all the supply has been circulated, which is to say that the token’s supply can be considered as fully diluted.

 The Brave Browser

 BAT is the utility token for Brave browser.
-It is a necessary component of the Brave ecosystem and like any ERC-20 token, BAT is secured by a proof-of-work (PoW) consensus algorithm.
+It is a necessary component of the Brave ecosystem and like any ERC-20 token, BAT is secured by a Proof of Stake (PoS) consensus algorithm.
 This ensures the validity and permanence of Basic Attention Token transactions.
 Transactions are effectively irreversible once confirmed on the network.